marconetto/azadventures/chapter11/README.md

 1. Provision CycleCloud fully automated (including setup of admin account and subscription access)
 2. Provision the SLURM cluster in Cyclecloud
-3. Submit a job/task to run a simple MPI application with two nodes.
-4. Appendix: 1.
+3. Appendix: 1.
 Provision CycleCloud via marketplace: mix browser and CLI (traditional installation)

 <br>

 **ASSUMPTIONS**

-- Cyclecloud will be used with no public address;
+- Cyclecloud will be used with NO public address;
 - A VPN is expected to be configured (see [https://marconetto.github.io/azadventures/chapter1/](https://marconetto.github.io/azadventures/chapter1/)
+- If VPN is not configured, it is OK!
+Leave `VPNRG` and `VPNVNET` unset.
+You will just not have a verification to see if cyclecloud is running and the slurm cluster is ready for job submission
 - The automation was tested only with image ``microsoft-dsvm:ubuntu-hpc:1804:18.04.2021120101``
 - All resources (cyclecloud, storage account, keyvault...) are in the same resource group
+- Scheduler and compute node images are the default ones of the cyclecloud SLURM template: cycle.image.alma

 <br>